Kanggye: Electricity production

 There are also a series of four small scale hydropower plants on the Pukchon river.

+Kanggye Timber Processing Factory

+Kanggye Timber Processing Factory(강계목재가공공장) is a small state-run factory located in Kanggye City.
+At the start of operations, it produced only two kinds of furniture (dining tables and sterilized chopsticks) through manual labour.
+Over time it has developed into a comprehensive modernized furniture producer, producing woodwork with a hundred and dozens of modern facilities in production.

+Amongst machinery in use are three- and four-faced automatic planes, all-purpose polishers, joining machines, and grooving saws.

+Meanwhile, the factory has directed an effort into the programme of modernizing the drying job, which is an important part of the woodworking process.
+By making technical innovations (such as replacing a boiler-induced drying process drying ovens and using fuels other than coal) the factory increased production and lowered manpower.

 No.26 General Plant

 The No.26 factory is the largest underground military facility in Korea.
 The plant manufactures ammunition which has been exported to Libya, Syria, Iran, Iraq and Egypt.
 It employs more than 20,000 workers and can produce 126,000 mortar rounds and 1.76 million rounds of rifle ammunition per year.
 On November 30, 1991, up to a thousand people were allegedly killed after a massive explosion at the plant.
 South Korean sources put the number of fatalities at six times that amount or more based on the claims of survivors of the incident.